matitalatina/box/docs/deployment.md

 The format of the version is `x.y.z`, i.e. `1.3.5`.

 ## CI, Github actions
-If you created the project using the g8 template github action for publishing your application to github relases and docker hub is already set up, you just need to:
+If you created the project using the g8 template github action for publishing your application to github releases and docker hub is already set up, you just need to:
 1. create a github repository for the project (we advise to do it private since the information and accesses of your DB are exposed)
 2. Add the git hub secrets for docker hub access:
     1. `DOCKERHUB_USERNAME` with your hub.docker.com username